divyanshrajpoot9/NakheelDevelopers_Website/README.md

   - `<aside>`: Defines side content.
   - `<section>`: Defines a section of a document.

- Certainly!
-Here's a list of common CSS properties with brief explanations in bullet points:
+### An explanation of the CSS properties listed Below:

 - **Color and Background:**
   - `color`: Sets the text color.